 At the end I had written something to the effect “It’s not as amazing as Frontline or Allied Assault, but it’s probably better than Medal of Honor: Warfighter.”
 At the time, I hadn’t played the most recent Medal of Honor games, and 2018 felt like the time to tackle Medal of Honor 2010 – as I’m gonna call it from here on in, to distinguish it from the 1999 original – and I felt disappointed all the way through.

 I finished this back in January, as the very first game I beat in 2018.
-This was not a good start.
+This was not a good start to the year.

 Realizing World War II games were on their way out after a near ten-year period of them constantly coming out, EA was in a bind.
 Medal of Honor was considered this prestigious franchise, and they didn’t know where to take it.
 Their solution was to see what their competition already did three years prior and follow suit: Go modern, and see if it stuck.